petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

    :lines: 33-36
 ```

 `Slider.es.js` provides the JavaScript logic for the field.
-Two components are defined in the file; `Main` and `Slider`.
+One component is defined in the file; `Slider`.

 The import statements bring in functionality from Liferay's base form field, `dynamic-data-mapping-form-field-type`.
-These are called later using the declared variables `FieldBase` and `useSyncValue`.
+This allows wrapping the input in the `FieldBase` component to give the custom slider style and structure consistent with Liferay's fields.

 ```{literalinclude} ./writing-a-custom-form-field-type/resources/liferay-c2p9.zip/c2p9-impl/src/main/resources/META-INF/resources/C2P9/Slider.es.js
    :dedent: 0